Chapter 2 Programming Preliminaries

 ## [1] 5.5

-When calling a function, you can specifically name which values correspond to which arguments.
-Named arguments greatly enhance the readability and flexibility of function calls.
+When calling a function (whether it is a built-in function or a custom function that you developed), you can specify which values correspond to which arguments using argument names.
+Using argument names greatly enhances the readability and flexibility of function calls.
 When you specify inputs by name, R matches the values to the arguments based on the names rather than the order in which they appear.
 This feature is particularly useful in complex functions with many optional arguments.

-In this call, R knows which value to assign to each argument, allowing the user to skip specifying arguments in their defined order.
+In this call, R knows which value to assign to each argument, so we could list the arguments however we like.

-Without naming, you would have to call in the order of the original function:
+Without naming, we would have to specify the arguments in the exact order that they appear in the function definition:

 Getting in the habit of using named arguments will help you avoid errors.
 If you pass arguments without naming, and in the wrong order, you can end up with very strange results that are hard to diagnose.
 Even if you get it right, if someone later changes the function (say by adding a new argument in the middle of the list), your code will suddenly break with no explanation.